Tracking The Tropics: Potential Tropical Cyclone 6 Likely To Become Tropical Storm Late Tuesday

-MIAMI (CBSMiami) – A NOAA Hurricane Hunter plane has found Potential Tropical Cyclone 6 is not a tropical depression or tropical storm just yet.
+MIAMI (CBSMiami) – Rain bands from Potential Tropical Cyclone 6 are moving over Puerto Rico and the Virgin Islands

-As of 11 a.m.
-Tuesday, the disturbance was 220 miles east-southeast of Ponce, Puerto Rico.READ MORE: New York Gov. Andrew Cuomo Announces Resignation
+As of 2 p.m.
+Tuesday, the disturbance was 150 miles southeast of Ponce, Puerto Rico.READ MORE: Broward School Board To Maintain Mask Mandate, Will File Legal Action To Challenge State

 The system is moving toward the west-northwest near 18 mph and this general motion is expected to continue during the next few days.

-On the forecast track, the disturbance is expected to pass near or over the U.S. Virgin Islands and Puerto Rico late Tuesday and Tuesday night, and be near or over Hispaniola on Wednesday, and be near the southeastern Bahamas and the Turks and Caicos Islands Thursday.READ MORE: Miami Condo Deemed Unsafe, Residents Scramble To Evacuate
+On the forecast track, the disturbance is expected to pass near or over the U.S. Virgin Islands and Puerto Rico late Tuesday and Tuesday night, be near or over Hispaniola on Wednesday and be near the southeastern Bahamas and the Turks and Caicos Islands Thursday.READ MORE: Child Tax Credit: When Will Your Second Payment Arrive?

 We will have to wait and see if this system interacts with the islands and how it will impact the intensity and track.
 By Thursday it could be near or over Cuba and then may move in our general direction Friday into Saturday.
 It is still too soon to stay what impacts we will see here in South Florida because there is a lot of uncertainty.